jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).056.jpeg)

-A splineless diamond is also called an *active clause*, while a splineless square is also called an *inactive clause*.
+A splineless diamond is also called an *active nested procedure*, while a splineless square is also called an *inactive nested procedure*.

 ### Procedure Contents